 Frame control field

-The frame control field is [TBD] octets in length and contains information defining the frame type, addressing fields, and other control flags.
+The frame control field is 2 octets in length and contains information defining the frame type, addressing fields, and other control flags.
 The frame control field shall be formatted as illustrated in Figure xx.
 Reserved bits are set to zero on transmission and ignored on reception.